-For the reasons I've explained, I'm upholding Mr and Mrs S's complaint.
-Shawbrook Bank Limited should put things right in the way I've set out above.
+For the reasons I've explained, I'm upholding this complaint.
+Shawbrook Bank Limited must put things right in the way I've set out above.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr S and Mrs S to accept or reject my decision before 27 April 2022.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr S and Mrs S to accept or reject my decision before 9 May 2022.